chemfiles/chemfiles/doc/index.rst

 any other method) often produce enormous amounts of data, which had to be post-processed in order to extract informations.
 This post-processing step involve reading and parsing the data, and computing physical values with the help of statistical thermodynamic.
-Chemharp try to help you on the first point, by providing the same interface to all the trajectory formats.
+Chemharp tries to help you on the first point, by providing the same interface to all the trajectory formats.
 If you ever need to change your output format, your analysis tools will still work the same way.
 Chemharp is efficient because it allow you to write and debug your code only once, and then